VincentWei/minigui-docs/user-manual/MiniGUIUserManualFAQsEN.md

 A) In theory, the running of MiniGUI is not influenced by the resolution of screen.

-Q) During compiling the library, why does the mistake below occur sometimes?
+Q) During library compilation, why does the mistake below occur sometimes?

     can not make hard link filename.o to filename.lo.

 A) Symbol links and hard links are the specialized file types in UNIX file system.
-If you compile library being maintained by Automake/Autoconf script, you cannot create these links on a non-UNIX file system.
+If you compile library maintained by Automake/Autoconf script, you cannot create these links on a non-UNIX file system.
 Please check your file system to make sure if it is a FAT32 file system.

-Q) When I use the Open File Dialog Box, why does the mistake below occur?
+Q) When I use Open File Dialog Box, why does the mistake below occur?

     undefined reference to ShowOpenDialog

 A) The function `ShowOpenDialog` is included in the mGUtils component.
-If you want to use this function, you should include the header file:
+If you need to use this function, you should include the header file:
-`<mgutils/mgutils.h>`;.
+`<mgutils/mgutils.h>`.
 When you make the executable, please make sure to link mGUtils(`-lmgutils`).
-In addition, if you run MiniGUI on some embedded operating systems, which are lack of the support for file system, you can't use the Open File Dialog Box.
+In addition, if you run MiniGUI on some embedded operating systems, which lacks support for file system, you can't use the Open File Dialog Box.

 Q) My system does not support 64-bit integer.
 Is the data type of `Uint64` in MiniGUI essential?

-A) The data type of `Uint64` in MiniGUI is used to generate the complex graphics.
+A) The data type of `Uint64` in MiniGUI is used to generate complex graphics.
 If your system does not support 64-bit integer, you can use the following configuration option to disable the usage of 64-bit
 integer:

     --disable-fixedmath

-Q) On Linux, How would I capture the screen of MiniGUI?
+Q) On Linux, How do I capture the screen of MiniGUI?

-A) When running MiniGUI program, you can capture the screen as a BMP file in the current directory by pressing `PrtScr` key.
+A) When running MiniGUI program, you can capture the screen to a BMP file in the current directory by pressing `PrtScr` key.
 The captured screen will be saved as a BMP file named `0-<NO>.bmp`, therein `<NO>` is the number of times of pressing `Ctrl + PrtScr` key.